Code-Institute-Submissions/ms1-waterstationsireland/README.md

 - Images of the Water Stations must be displayed, accompanied by detailed descriptions of the different options offered.
 - A clear means of contacting the company must be provided via a contact form and a display of the company’s phone, email and social media accounts.
 - The company wants their logo on display and so it will remain fixed to the top of the page consistently across the site.
+- Being a member of *Guaranteed Irish* is an important selling-point for the company and so that logo will be on display in the footer consistently across the site.
 - A fixed navigation menu must be included to always allow users to make their way through the site easily.
 - The site must showcase the professionalism of the company and so it must have a clean and modern layout and design.
 - The site must be visually consistent to make users comfortable.
 - The site must be responsive across different devices.
-- A map showcasing where Water Stations have already been purchased and installed will be left as a feature to be implemented at a later date and so will **not** be included in this release.
+- A map showcasing where Water Stations have already been purchased and installed will be left as a feature to be implemented and so will **not** be included in this release.
+- A gallery page showcasing images of the differed types of Water Stations available will be left as a feature to be implemented and so will **not** be included in this release.
-- The company's *Terms* and *Privacy Policy* (available as external links to PDFs) will be left as features to be implemented at a later date and so will **not** be included in this release.
+- The company's *Terms* and *Privacy Policy* (available as external links) will be left as features to be implemented and so will **not** be included in this release.

 ### **Structure**
 The website will consist of four separate and structured pages; *Home*, *About*,